 Soda Lime is a mixture of Calcium Hydroxide and Sodium or Potassium Hydroxide or both.

-It may contain an indicator that is inert toward anesthetic gases such as Ether, Cyclopropane, and Nitrous Oxide, and that changes color when the Soda Lime no longer can absorb Carbon Dioxide.
+It may contain an indicator that is inert toward anesthetic gases such as Ether, Cyclopropane etc. and that changes color when the Soda Lime no longer can absorb Carbon Dioxide.

 A: Place a granule of it on a piece of moistened red litmus paper: the paper turns blue immediately.